marco-hacs/Homeassistant-Climate/README_en.md

   - **7:** with a tap you can decrease the set temperature

 ### Basic card loading:
-To run the card, simply copy the file inside a new manual card and replace the climate variable with your own entity
+To run the card simply copy the file inside a new manual card and replace the climate variable with your own entity and set the state in your own language (translate_on,translate_off)

 ```
 type: custom:button-card
 variables:
   climate: climate.condizionatore_salone
+  translate_on: 'Acceso'
+  translate_off: 'Spento'
 ```

 # Advanced card with pkg for automation and statistics management